Police: Man wanted in Hawaii captured on Guam, caught with drugs

 Frederico Santos Manglona Jr., 48, was charged with possession with intent to deliver a Schedule II controlled substance as a first-degree felony, possession of a Schedule II controlled substance as a third-degree felony, and operating a motor vehicle without a valid operator’s license as a violation.

-According to court documents, police smelled the strong odor of marijuana while approaching the suspect’s car.
+According to court documents, police smelled a strong odor of marijuana while approaching the suspect’s car.

 During a search, authorities found four baggies with methamphetamine, marijuana, and $3,300 in cash, documents state.